mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 ## Conclusion and Further Learning

-We hope that by this point, we have fulfilled the promises we made earlier!
+I hope that by this point, I have fulfilled the promises I made earlier!
 You should now have a clearer understanding of _what_ Model-as-Code logging is and how it differs from the popular method of logging models as serialized objects.
 You should also have a solid grasp of _why_ and _when_ to use it, as well as an understanding of _how_ to implement it through out general example.

 As we mentioned in the introduction and throughout the post, there are various use cases where Model-as-Code logging can be beneficial.
 Our 101 example is just the beginning—there is much more to explore.
 Below is a list of code examples that you may find helpful: